grafana/grafana-infinity-datasource/docs/sources/references/transformations.md

 ### Computed Column

-Appends a new column based on expression
+Appends a new column based on expression.

 ### Summarize / Group by

 Group by results based on aggregation and dimension.

-> **Note**: All these transformations, are done post processing. ( once server responds with data, infinity backend client manipulates the data. ).
-If your API supports, such transformations on server side, use those instead of this.
+> **Note**: All these transformations are done post-processing.
+Once server responds with data, Infinity backend client manipulates the data.
+If your API supports server-side transformations, use those instead of this.